tengcharmaine/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application.
 The `AddressBook` will be initialized with the initial address book state.

 Step 2.
-The user executes `delete S0123456A` to delete the person in the address book with the unique identification number `S0123456A`.
+The user executes `delete S0123456A` to delete the person in the address book with the unique IC number `S0123456A`.
 The delete command calls `Model#deletePerson(Person target)`, causing the modified state of the address book after the `delete S0123456A` command executes to be saved.

 <box type="info" seamless>